They Live - Simple Steganography

-- I posted an encoded image to Twitter or Facebook and it no longer contains the encoded message.
+- I posted an encoded image Facebook and it no longer contains the encoded message.
 Why not?

-- Twitter and Facebook convert uploaded images to JPEGs.
+- Facebook converts uploaded images to JPEGs.
 The JPEG format is a lossy format and the conversion will almost certainly eliminate the coded message.
-I've successfully posted an encoded image to Tumblr though.
+I've successfully posted an encoded image to Twitter and Tumblr though.
 The following image hosting sites all preserve the hidden data:

 - How does it work?